Abri de Buys

 Khumbulani Khayelihle Sithole

-4 years of experience as Administrator.
+Khumbulani holds a National Diploma In Public Management from Mangosuthu University of Technology, with majors of Procurement and Logistics.
+He has 4 years of experience as Administrator.
 Prior to joining EFTEON he worked at Ethekwini Municipality as a SCM Clerk, and at SANBI as a Contract officer.

 Email: kk.sithole@saeon.nrf.ac.za